Pariah (video game): Main plot

 Jack Mason is a medic for the Alliance, tasked with transporting a cryogenically frozen woman named Karina from the maximum security prison "the Anvil" to Alliance headquarters.
-While flying over "the Zone", Mason's ship is shot down by a surface-to-air missile, crash-landing to Earth.
-Mason is accidentally infected with the mysterious transgenic virus Karina is carrying, who escapes in the chaos that follows as Scavengers arrive at the crash site attempting to capture her; the pilot, Stubbs, is killed in the fracas but Mason manages to outfight them.
-Mason suspects an unusual nature behind the Scavenger attack, as they were not known to possess surface-to-air missiles.
+While flying over "the Zone", Mason's ship is shot down by a surface-to-air missile, crash-landing on Earth.
+Mason is accidentally infected with the mysterious transgenic virus that Karina is carrying, and she escapes in the chaos that follows as Scavengers arrive at the crash site attempting to capture her.
+The pilot, Stubbs, is killed in the fracas, but Mason manages to outfight them and the Mercenaries.
+Mason suspects there is an unusual nature behind the apparent Scavenger attack, as they were not known to possess surface-to-air missiles.

-Although Karina is highly distrustful of Mason, her former captor, the two of them team up to evade the Scavengers.
+Although Karina is highly distrustful of Mason, her former captor, the two of them team up to evade the Mercenaries.
 Mason observes that Karina possesses bizarre powers granted to her by the virus; when experiencing strong emotions, she involuntarily produces an explosive effect that creates mass destruction while leaving her unharmed.
-Mason and Karina eventually succeed in radioing the Alliance for help, only to learn that Colonel Stockton, the Warden of "the Anvil", has ordered the Alliance to nuke the area and kill everything that moves, supposedly to contain the infection and prevent the spread of the virus.
+Eventually, Mason and Karina succeed in radioing the Alliance for help, only to learn that Colonel Stockton, the Warden of "the Anvil", has ordered the Alliance to nuke the area and kill everything that moves, supposedly to contain the infection and prevent the spread of the virus.
 Karina is soon captured by Alliance Security, and Mason finds himself fighting against the very organization he works for.

-As Mason infiltrates "the Anvil" to retake Karina from Stockton, he finds the Scavengers have also launched a massive assault against the Anvil for revenge; Stockton masterminded the attack on Mason's transport, and that he has paid off the Scavengers to capture Karina for him but he turned out to have used them since he instead had The Alliance capture Karina for himself and refuses to pay them.
-Stockton is obsessed with battling the Shroud, and wants to use the virus Karina carries as a weapon against them.
+As Mason infiltrates "the Anvil" to retake Karina from Stockton, he finds the Mercenaries have also launched a massive assault against the Anvil for revenge.
+It becomes evident that Stockton masterminded the attack on Mason's transport and that he has paid off the Mercenaries to capture Karina for him.
+However, it turns out that Stockton has double crossed the Mercenaries by allowing The Alliance to capture Karina for himself and refusing to pay them.
+Stockton is obsessed with battling the Shroud and wants to use the virus Karina carries as a weapon against them.
 The Alliance had deemed Stockton's research dangerous, which led him to continue his project in secret.